Rom-1T/ia_racing_imt/drive_renforcement/README.md

  - add `--type pytorch`and  `--path [Path to mycar/models]` to `the manage.py drive` command line.
  - Then by selecting the full auto or auto steering mode in the browser interface, the model should start driving.
  - Make sure to update the config file with all arguments that you will find usefull (history, reconstruction...)

+To use it on the car, you will need to have Pytorch install.
+It is a tricky install, please check[our tutorial](https://github.com/Rom-1T/ia_racing_imt/tree/main/integration) for further information.

+If you are unsure about what a part is, check [our explanation on parts](https://github.com/Rom-1T/ia_racing_imt/tree/main/integration/framework_donkeycar_parts).

 ### Pytorch part (description)

 There are 3 classes defined in the Pytorch Part.